KL Guided Domain Adaptation: Detailed Experimental Settings

 \textbf{ERM \cite{bousquet2003introduction}} is the typical empirical risk minimization training procedure, meaning that the model is trained normally in the training data and does not account for the distribution shift (domain adaptation).

 \textbf{ERM (prob):} since we use a probabilistic network, we also include the probabilistic version of ERM.
 This is similar to ERM but uses a probabilistic representation network (same as ours).

 \textbf{DANN \cite{ganin2016domain}} utilizes a discriminator to distinguish the representation from the source and target domains.
-It uses an adversarial loss to enforce the distributions of the representation from source domain and target domain are the same.
+It uses an adversarial loss to enforce that the distributions of the representation from the source domain and the target domain are the same.

 \textbf{MMD \cite{li2018domain}} uses the maximum mean discrepancy (MMD) to align the representation's distributions.

 \textbf{CORAL \cite{sun2016deep}} aligns the representation distributions of the source and target domains by matching their first two moments.